cumulio-internal/react-chart-library/README.md

 # Luzmo Chart Library example for react

 This app demonstrates how to embed a Luzmo dashboard that users can edit and extend with preconfigured charts from a chart library.
-It serves as a reference implementation for Luzmo customers who want to add editing capabilities to their embedded dashboards without exposing users to the complexity of creating charts through Luzmo's embedded dashboard editor.
+It serves as a reference implementation for Luzmo customers who want to add end-user editing capabilities to their embedded dashboards without exposing users to the complexity of creating charts through Luzmo's embedded dashboard editor.

 ## Features